Cleared Out Your Home During Lockdown? How To Store & Dispose Of Your Unwanted Clutter Correctly

 A good example here is, for example, if you have grown-up children who are studying at University or travelling.
 Perhaps you’d like to clear away some of their old belongings but don’t want to necessarily just dispose of them all.

-So whether you have a unit already or would like to start renting one anew, you should be able to still access your local facility.
 Check out our page on storage insurance to stay up to date on protecting the value of any items you do put into storage.

 3. Consider saving some items to sell online